 Deliverance ministries may also practice exorcism.
 But they are more known for persuading people to remove from their homes and use items that are believed to harbor demons or that depict pagan gods or might be used in demonic or pagan practices.
 Such items should be burned.
 This would include art work, horror novels and movies, and music thought to summon demons.
 I know one person who, as a teen, was admonished to burn his rock and roll records.
 Another youth, with an interest in Native American spirituality, was urged to burn the dream catcher he had fastened on his bedstead.
-You can’t burn yoga teachers, but you can stop practicing yoga (although I suppose, as a symbolic gesture, you could burn your yoga mat).
+You can just stop practicing yoga (although I suppose, as a symbolic gesture, you could burn your yoga mat).

 There was an evolution from earth mother figures to goddesses to dakinis (demons) and yoginis (witches).
 The dakinis and yoginis were of generally volatile temperament and acquired a role in tantric sexual rituals.
 Dakinis were flyers (often portrayed as birds of prey) who were always hungry and sought human flesh but could be satisfied with life giving semen.
 As Professor White wrote, “Yoginis were often portrayed as sorcerers or witches, ambiguous, powerful, and dangerous figures that only a heroic male would dare to approach, let alone conquer.”
 (See David Gordon White, Kiss of the Yogini: “Tantric Sex” in its South Asian Contexts [Chicago: University of Chicago Press, 2003], p.
 10.)

-Taking possession of another’s body is, in fact, a demonic activity, and it was done by yogis not always for beneficial purposes (for example, entering other bodies to escape death or to feed on them).
+Taking possession of another’s body is, in fact, a demonic activity, and it was done by yogis not always for beneficial purposes.
+Yogis may have entered other bodies to escape death or to feed on them.
 Some yogis were feared more than welcomed in villages.
 Yogis could render themselves invisible, take to flight, or practice transmutation of souls.